 Data-driven methods are useful for bandwidth selection, which is an important part of the local kernel method.
-Here, relevant works include those of Rice and Silverman (1991), Verweij and Van Houwelingen (1993), Hoover et al. (1998), Cai, Fan and Li (2000), and Tian, Zucker and Wei (2005), who discussed cross-validation techniques for choosing smoothing parameters.
+Here, relevant works include those of Rice and Silverman (1991), Verweij and Van Houwelingen (1993), Hoover et al. (1998), Cai et al. (2000), and Tian et al. (2005), who discussed cross-validation techniques for choosing smoothing parameters.
 In this article, we adopt the leave-one-out cross-validation procedure for bandwidth selection in our panel count models.
 Similarly to Rice and Silverman (1991), Verweij and Van Houwelingen (1993), and Hoover et al. (1998), we construct a cross-validated log-likelihood, denoted as CVL, in which single subjects rather than the single responses are deleted one at a time.